djhshih/setup-linux/README.md

 ## Virtual machine

-TODO: Jonathan

 Here are the steps of setting up Fedora on VirtualBox:

-* Download VirtualBox (https://www.virtualbox.org/wiki/Downloads) and Live ISO file for Fedora Workstation (https://fedoraproject.org/workstation/download).
+1. Download VirtualBox (https://www.virtualbox.org/wiki/Downloads) and Live ISO file for Fedora Workstation (https://fedoraproject.org/workstation/download).
-* Open VirtualBox and create a new virtual machine (VM).
+1. Open VirtualBox and create a new virtual machine (VM).
 Choose a custom name for the VM and select the recently-downloaded ISO file.
-* Choose base memory, processors and virtual hard disk size you are willing to allocate to the VM (e.g. base memory: 8GB, processors: 8CPU, virtual HDD size: 250GB).
+1. Choose base memory, processors and virtual hard disk size you are willing to allocate to the VM (e.g. base memory: 8GB, processors: 8CPU, virtual HDD size: 250GB).
-* Bootup the VM and start Fedora Workstation.
+1. Bootup the VM and start Fedora Workstation.
 Once it boots to desktop, select Install to Hard Drive and choose English (US) for language settings.
-* Click on installation destination.
+1. Click on installation destination.
 Choose the virtual hard disk and custom installation before performing manual partitioning.
-* In the manual partitioning section, select standard partition.
+1. In the manual partitioning section, select standard partition.
 Create mount points for /home, /boot, / and biosboot with your desired capacities (e.g. /home: 200GB, /: 20GB, /boot: 0.5GB, biosboot: 1MB).
-* Click Done, Accept Changes and wait for Fedora installation to complete.
+1. Click Done, Accept Changes and wait for Fedora installation to complete.
-* Once complete, turn off the VM and go to Storage settings of the VM to remove ISO file from Controller: IDE.
+1. Once complete, turn off the VM and go to Storage settings of the VM to remove ISO file from Controller: IDE.
-* Reboot the VM and Fedora will be successfully installed onto the VM.
+1. Reboot the VM and Fedora will be successfully installed onto the VM.

 ## SSH key and GitHub/Bitbucket/GitLab